Guide to Acute Liver Failure

 • Activated Charcoal: This is carbon that has been exposed to high temperatures, which increases its surface area and makes it effective at absorbing toxins.

-• Antiviral Therapy: This encompasses a variety of medications that will slow down the effects of the hepatitis virus.
-They may include entecavir (Baraclude), tenofovir (Viread), lamivudine (Epivir), adefovir (Hepsera), and telbivudine (Tyzeka).
+• Antiviral Therapy: This encompasses medications that will slow down the effects of the hepatitis virus.
+The most common agents include entecavir (Baraclude) and tenofovir (Viread).

 • N-Acetyl Cysteine: This is a derivative of amino acid that is highly effective in treating the effects of acetaminophen overdoses, as well as mushroom poisoning.